othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 ### Target Services

-The demo deploys a distributed microservice application including:
+The demo deploys a distributed microservice application **explicitly designed to be attacked** including:

 - Frontend web application (Nginx-based with a simple status page)
-- Backend API service (Nginx-based with intentional vulnerabilities)
+- Backend API service (Nginx-based with **intentional vulnerabilities**)
-- Database (Redis instance with no persistence)
+- Database (Redis instance with **no persistence and no security**)
-- Cache (Memcached with minimal resource limits)
+- Cache (Memcached with **minimal resource limits**)
 - Load balancer (Nginx-based)

-These services intentionally have vulnerabilities that the red agent can exploit and the blue agent can detect and fix.
+These services are **deliberately vulnerable** with labels like `chaos-target: "true"` and `purpose: "attack-me"` to make them clear targets for the red agent to exploit and destroy.
+The blue agent's job is to detect and repair these attacks.

 ### Overseer